 I have obtained the following original kveik cultures from Norway.
 Some are from the original owners, and some from the people who have collected them into yeast banks.

 I have used this yeast successfully for various kinds of malty farmhouse ales, blond ales, sour ales, porters, imperial stouts, and ciders.
 The pitch rate has varied from 1 g per 20 liters to modern rates.
 The flavor intensity seems to increase steeply as pitch rate decreases.
 I have gotten 80 % apparent attenuation from this yeast and this is a good kveik when you want higher attenuation.
 Commercial Voss Kveiks are often used in various kinds of IPAs, but in my opinion, this is not the best kveik for intensely hoppy beers.
-The spiciness intensifies bitterness and but it also makes the bitterness coarser.
+The umami-woody flavor intensifies bitterness and but it also makes the bitterness coarser.

 Stalljen kveik (registry #22) is from Stig Seljeset in Hornindal (see my story Brewing Norwegian Farmhouse Ale in Hornindal).
 This kveik starts and ferments very fast.
 Once it fermented in less than 24 hours and I missed the opportunity to top crop the yeast.
 This yeast produces firm complex citrus fruit flavors.
 This is one of my favorite kveiks for blond and amber beers that pair well with citrus flavors.
 Good for hoppy beers too.
 I have used this for raw ales fermented at 30°C (86°F).
 The pitch rate has been 1–2 g per 10 liters.
 Pitching low seems to increase the flavor intensity considerably.